sd17spring/sd17spring.github.io/_toolboxes/image-steganography.md

 Additionally, since changing the LSB doesn't drastically change the overall value of the of 8 bit number, we can hide our data without modifying a source image in any detectable sort of way.
 You can test this out with any [RGB color wheel](http://www.colorspire.com/rgb-color-wheel/) to get a sense of how little difference there is between a color like (150, 50, 50) and (151, 50, 50)

+**Aside**
+The concept of MSB and LSB occurs in other contexts as well.
+For example, [parity bits](https://en.wikipedia.org/wiki/Parity_bit) are used as a basic form of error checking.
+Additionally, because the LSBs will change rapidly even if the value of the bit changes a little, they are very useful for use in [hash functions](https://en.wikipedia.org/wiki/Hash_function) and [checksums](https://en.wikipedia.org/wiki/Checksum) for validation purposes.

 ## Decoding the sample image

 Provided in this toolbox is a picture of a cute dog.
 However, this dog is hiding a very secret message... can you decode it?